Avetik Chalabyan

-Avetik Chalabyan (Armenian: Ավետիք Չալաբյան, born 21 November 1972) is an Armenian public figure and politician, the co-founder of the center-right National Agenda Party.
-Since 2012, participating and been leading political opposition initiatives in Armenia.
+Avetik Chalabyan (Armenian: Ավետիք Չալաբյան, born 21 November 1972) is an Armenian public figure and politician, coordinator of HayaQve National Civic Initiative.
+Since 2012, he has been participating in and leading political opposition initiatives in Armenia.

 Biography

 Avetik Chalabyan is a former senior partner of McKinsey & Company.
 Graduated from Yerevan State University with a master's degree in Theoretical Physics and received his MBA from the University of North Carolina.
 Chalabyan led McKinsey's Metallurgical Practice in CIS and Eastern Europe region from 2010 to 2015, and global Metallurgical Practice from 2015 to 2020.
 He was a supervisory board member of Metinvest, metals and mining group based in Netherlands.
 Also served as Head of the WTO Affairs Department at the Ministry of Economic Development of Armenia.

 Chalabyan is a co-founder and a member of the board of trustees of Arar Foundation.
 He also serves as a board member in Repat Armenia Foundation.